FronkonGames/fronkongames.github.io/content/store/artistic/index.md

 ---
+author: Martin Bustos
-title: "Artistic"
+title: Artistic
+showTitle: false
-date: 2023-02-22T12:23:10+06:00
+date: 1
-image: /store/artistic/mini.png
-logo: /store/artistic/logo.png
-description: "Enhance your creativity and get a unique style with this effects bundle."
+description: Enhance your creativity and get a unique style with this effects bundle
-type: "store"
+tags: ["unity", "store"]
+metadata: none
+showImage: true
+thumbnail:
+  url: img/artistic.jpg
 ---

-'**Artistic**' contains the following assets:
+All the effects of '**Artistic**' will help you to achieve a unique look for your games.
+It consists of the following effects:

 * [One Bit](#onebit), a hipster, original and versatile look using a dithering with blue noise.
 * [Oil Paint](#oilpaint), transform your games into pieces of art.